probablyadev/DFN-Maintenance-GUI-Backend/README.md

 it is highly recommended to stick with Python 3, as Python 2 is used only as a backup to fall back on.

+Note that all Python related commands after this section assume the command to invoke the Python interpreter is `python`, if that is not the case on your system then substitute `python` with whatever your system makes use of.
+If you are not sure what the python command is on your system, then sift through the Python 3 and 2 instructions below, and try each alias followed by the version flag e.g.
+`python3 --version`, `python2.7 --version`, etc.

 #### Python 3

 These instructions are taken from [Python 3 installation docs](http://docs.python-guide.org/en/latest/starting/install3/linux/).